 If a feature passes a user acceptance test, it can be put on a release schedule.

 “You typically don’t release a feature to 100 percent of the user base immediately.
-There are too many things that can go wrong — even with all your testing,” Wachholz wrote.
+There are too many things that can go wrong — even with all your testing,” Wachholz said.
 “You might begin with 20 percent one week, 40 percent the next week, and so on.”

 “What will it take to have 95-percent confidence in a positive reaction from these core demographics?”